 Limits of Personal Use

-Personal use of OE IT shall be limited to breaks during work hours and when personal equipment is limited due to work related travel.
+Personal use of OE IT shall be limited to breaks during work hours and when personal equipment is limited due to work-related travel.
 Personal use must be limited to exclude inappropriate or sexually explicit material from any source.
 Personal use must not include extensive alternative business or private matters.

 Responsibility for OE IT and Computer Security